 Executive director, Academic Development & Student Education

 Christie Diamond provides strategic leadership for student education across PHSA.
-She oversees policy, partnerships, and coordination for thousands of student placements annually—spanning nursing, allied health, medicine, and other disciplines.
-Collaborating with academic institutions and PHSA clinical teams, Christie ensures high-quality, consistent, and safe learning experiences for students and on-site faculty.
-Her work supports PHSA’s mandate to foster the next generation of health professionals and strengthen academic partnerships across the province.
+She provides oversight to policy, planning, partnerships, and coordination for thousands of student placements annually—for all disciplines of the interprofessional team.
+Collaborating with academic institutions and PHSA clinical and central teams, Christie encourages high-quality, consistent, and safe learning experiences for students and on-site faculty.
+Her work supports PHSA's mandate to foster the next generation of health professionals and strengthen academic partnerships across the province.

 Corporate director, Clinical Trials Administration